 Has the Format of the CPD’s Debates Changed over the Years?
 Since 1987, the CPD has worked to develop debate formats that focus maximum time and attention on the candidates and their views.
 The CPD’s first set of debates used the model that had been employed for several previous cycles, one moderator with a panel of three journalists.
 By 1992, the CPD had introduced the town meeting, in which citizens ask questions of the candidates; used every cycle since, the town meeting is made up of approximately 100 citizens chosen by the Gallup organization as undecided voters from the metropolitan area of the debate site.

 In 2000, the CPD held its first debate in which the candidates were seated at a table with the moderator, a format that further encourages candid conversation without the physical separation of podiums.
-In 2012, the CPD adopted a significantly different format for the first and last presidential debates: those two debates were divided into six 15-minute segments, during each of which the candidates discussed one major issue facing the country.
+In 2012 and 2016, the CPD adopted a significantly different format for the first and last presidential debates: those two debates were divided into six 15-minute segments, during each of which the candidates discussed one major issue facing the country.
 One debate was devoted to domestic issues and one to foreign affairs.
 The topics for both debates were chosen by the moderators and announced several weeks beforehand.
 This change was the result of the CPD’s sustained effort over many years to foster meaningful discussion of the issues and to eliminate restrictive time constraints.

-Since its organization, The CPD has encouraged it’s voter education partners to organize gatherings to view and discuss the debates in the United States and abroad to give feedback on many issues including the effectiveness of various formats.
+Since its organization, the CPD has encouraged its voter education partners to organize gatherings to view and discuss the debates in the United States and abroad to give feedback on many issues, including the effectiveness of various formats.
 The CPD is committed to continue to learn how to enhance the value of each of these civic education forums.

 How are the Debate Moderators Chosen?
-The moderators are selected by the CPD.
+The moderators are selected by the CPD several weeks before the debates.
 The CPD uses three criteria to select its moderators: a) familiarity with the candidates and the major issues of the presidential campaign; b) extensive experience in live television broadcast news; and c) an understanding that the debate should focus maximum time and attention on the candidates and their views.
 The moderators alone select the questions to be asked, which are not known to the CPD or to the candidates.
 They do not meet with the campaigns, nor do the campaigns have a role in moderator selection.
 Starting in 1996, with a single exception, the CPD has used a single moderator for all of its debates in order to keep the focus on the candidates and their positions.
 The one exception was the second presidential debate in 2016, which was co-anchored by Martha Raddatz of ABC News and Anderson Cooper of CNN.

-In 2000 the CPD also produced a two-hour PBS special, “Debating our Destiny,” in conjunction with McNiel/Lehrer Productions.
-By partnering with voter education organizations including the Smithsonian Institution, AARP, Congressional Black Caucus Institute, Lifetime Television, KidsVoting USA, the CPD has reached out to citizens both here and those posted overseas to maximize the educational value of the debates.
+In 2000, the CPD also produced a two-hour PBS special, “Debating our Destiny,” in conjunction with McNeil/Lehrer Productions.
+By partnering with voter education organizations including the Smithsonian Institution, AARP, Congressional Black Caucus Institute, Lifetime Television and KidsVoting USA, the CPD has reached out to citizens in the United States and abroad to maximize the educational value of the debates.